-Control signals LL0 and LL1 form a 2-bit load line selection and are used to configure the VRM/EVRD to supply the proper load line for the processors.
-These load lines, LL0 and LL1, are generated from a board management chip to set the load lines for the processor.
+Control signals LL0 and LL1 form a 2-bit load line selection and are used to configure the VRM to supply the proper load line for the processors.
+These load lines, LL0 and LL1, are generated from a board management chip to set the load lines for the processors.
 LL0 and LL1 are open-collector/drain or equivalent signal.
-Table 3-4 shows the LL0 and LL1 pins specification and Table 2-1 shows equations in how to obtain $V{MAX}$ and $V{MIN}$ based on LL0 and LL1 bit code.
+Table 3-4 shows the LL0 and LL1 pins specification and Table 2-1 shows equations in how to obtain V{MAX} and V{MIN} based on LL0 and LL1 bit code.
 It is EXPECTED that the pull-up resistor will be located on the baseboard and will not be integrated into the VRM.